Vanvitelli-Robotics/uclv-rh8d-force-control/README_proportional.md

 # Proportional Controller Node

 ## Overview
-The `ProportionalController` node implements a proportional control strategy for a robotic hand using force-torque sensors.
+The `proportional_controller_node` implements a proportional control strategy for a robotic hand using force-torque sensors.
 It receives desired and measured force values, computes the error, and publishes the corrected forces based on a proportional gain.

 ## Parameters
 - **gain** (double): The proportional gain used in the control algorithm.
 Must be non-negative.